Jillm704/Omnifood-Completed-Public/README.md

 # Omnifood-Completed-Public
-Omnifood project completed with JavaScript.
+Omnifood project from Jonas Schmedtmann - completed with JavaScript.